 2. Allow body moisture to exit the jacket

 Prevent Water from Entering the Jacket

-There are two principle ways that a garment is made waterproof, either through a membrane finish which is bonded to the fabric or a chemical finish applied directly to the fabric.
+There are two principal ways that a garment is made waterproof, either through a membrane finish which is bonded to the fabric or a chemical finish applied directly to the fabric.

 The waterproof membrane consists of millions of tiny pores that are hundreds of times smaller than a molecule of water, preventing any water from getting through.
-However these same pores are larger than a molecule of air, allowing vapour (perspiration) to get out, thus making the garment fully waterproof & breathable.
+However, these same pores are larger than a molecule of air, allowing vapor (perspiration) to get out, thus making the garment fully waterproof & breathable.